-‘Project Runway’ 2017 Recap: Week 3 – A Leap Of Innovation
+‘Project Runway’ 2017 Recap: Week 3 — A Leap Of Innovation

 - Brandon – Nina said she loves it and loves the creativity.
 Heidi said she loves his taste and it is fabulous and different.
 Maddie said it is absolutely stunning.
 Zac said these are the moments he waits for on Project Runway.

 - Kudzanai – Heidi said it looks very juvenile and it does not look flattering.
 Zac said the color caught his eye.
 The balance and construction are a mess.
-Nina said he embellished it so much, it is taking it away.
+Nina said he embellished it so much that it is taking it away.

 Results